Ask The Food Geek

 • Saute onions: Heat olive oil in your favorite soup pot over medium heat.
 Add onions and saute until they start to soften, 5-7 minutes.

-• Meanwhile, chop the zucchini.
+• Meanwhile, chop the yellow squash.
 Cut it in half or quarters, length wise, then chop into ½ inch thick pieces.

 • Puree the soup.